wintere/CommunityHistoriesWorkshopDB/tableau_access.md

 ## Troubleshooting ##

-Email ewinter so I can help fix the problem and add it to this tutorial.
+Email my UNC account (ewinter) so I can help fix the problem and add it to this tutorial.